Freedom Alliance (Finland): Election results

 The party ran in the 2023 parliamentary election in an electoral alliance with the Crystal Party and Finnish People First, but won no seats.
-The party supported the candidacy of Saara Huhtasaari in the 2024 Finnish presidential election, but was unable to gather enough support for registration.
-The party nominated candidates for the 2024 European Parliament election, notably including Teuvo Hakkarainen, a member of the European Parliament who was expelled from the Finns Party due to his affiliation with the Freedom Alliance.
+They supported the candidacy of Saara Huhtasaari in the 2024 Finnish presidential election, but she was unable to garner enough support for registration.
+They also nominated candidates for the 2024 European Parliament election, notably Teuvo Hakkarainen, a politician previously expelled from the Finns Party due to his affiliation with the Freedom Alliance.